10th Mountain Division Commemorative License Plates background and FAQs

 For all new plates applied for 1/1/15 or later, a $45 donation is required in addition to the two $25 State of Colorado fees, $95.00 total, not including the normal license and registration fees.

-Once the donation is confirmed by the Foundation, a certificate will issue allowing new donors to get a specialty license plate.
+Once the donation is confirmed by the Foundation, a certificate is issued, allowing new donors to get a specialty license plate.

 A certificate for the new plates then has to be taken to the county motor vehicle office for the issuance of the new support the 10th mountain plates, normal registration fees apply.